Using SSH keys with SFTP

 In order to use key authentication, the user must generate a key pair.
 On the client machine, issuing the following command will generate a new SSH key pair.

 By default, the key pair will be stored in $HOME/.ssh/id_rsa and $HOME/.ssh/id_rsa.pub.

 The public key (id_rsa.pub) must be loaded into a specific directory within the system for the authentication to work.
 The system expects the id_rsa.pub file to be stored as .ssh/username.pub.
 The .ssh directory must be relative to the user's home directory.
 For example, if the user's home directory is /home/steve, then the full path to steve's authorized keys file would be /home/steve/.ssh/steve.pub.

-1. Log into the web UI or FTP and create a directory named .ssh.
+1. Log into the web UI and create a directory named .ssh.

 2. Upload the id_rsa.pub file into this new directory.

 3. Rename the id_rsa.pub file to <username>.pub. <username> should be replaced with the username of the user which will authenticate using this key.